Gravitational time dilation: Experimental confirmation

 Gravitational time dilation has been experimentally measured using atomic clocks on airplanes, such as the Hafele–Keating experiment.
 The clocks aboard the airplanes were slightly faster than clocks on the ground.
-The effect is significant enough that the Global Positioning System's artificial satellites need to have their clocks corrected.
+The effect is significant enough that the Global Positioning System's artificial satellites had their atomic clocks permanently corrected.

 Additionally, time dilations due to height differences of less than one metre have been experimentally verified in the laboratory.

 Gravitational time dilation in the form of gravitational redshift has also been confirmed by the Pound–Rebka experiment and observations of the spectra of the white dwarf Sirius B.

 Gravitational time dilation has been measured in experiments with time signals sent to and from the Viking 1 Mars lander.